 What is a Unified Sales Process (And Why is it Important)?

-A sales process is a set of actionable and repeatable steps that members of a sales team take in converting a prospect into a customer.
+A unified sales process is a set of actionable and repeatable steps that members of a sales team take in converting a prospect into a customer.

 Creating a sales process is essential to improving the success rate of your sales reps.